 DNNs are famously well suited for low precision computation, so we only need to support 8 bit accumulations.
 Rather than telling anyone that this is what your hardware does, hide it inside your proprietary DNN framework.

-Why is this so bad?Computing with 8 bit weights and activations may be one thing, but accumulating in 8 bits will lead to extreme overflow issues.
+Why is this so bad?Computing with 8 bit weights and activations for inference may be one thing, but accumulating in 8 bits will lead to extreme overflow issues.
 To begin with, multiplying two 8 bit numbers together results in a 16 bit product.
 Additionally (pun totally intended), many products will be added together as a part of the multiply accumulate chains inherent to matrix-matrix multiplication.
 For this reason, hardware systems must accumulate with precision significantly larger than that used to store activations and weights.
-For a more in-depth discussion of the different kinds of precision and their importance in deep neural networks I recommend Chris De Sa’s paper on low-precision SGD.
+For a more in-depth discussion of the different kinds of precision and their importance in deep neural networks I recommend Chris De Sa’s paper on low-precision SGD, which includes details focused on training which is an entirely different issue altogether.

 Latency = 1 / Throughput